 You can increase the rendering speed by choosing lower values.
 Limiting the number of objects that can cast shadow can also increase the program performance.

-Note that higher values of Full Scene Anti-Aliasing, Texture Filtering and Reflection Quality settings provide better rendering quality but require higher device performance.
+Note that higher values of Full Scene Anti-Aliasing and Reflection Quality settings provide better rendering quality but require higher device performance.

-10 – The Decrease Quality option temporarily turns the lighting, shadows and reflections off when you start walking in 3D.
+7 – The Decrease Quality option temporarily turns the lighting, shadows and reflections off when you start walking in 3D.
 As soon as you stop, the app restores the initial quality.
-This can significantly improve the performance, especially when the Stencil Shadows mode is selected.
+This can significantly improve the performance.
 Activating this option is useful when you are editing your project and want to move quickly from one point to another.

 8 - Activate or deactivate the TBDR optimization.
 The Tile-Based Deferred Rendering (TBDR) technique identifies objects in the 3D scene that are not visible and excludes them from the rendering task.
 In order to use the device's memory even more efficiently, TBDR splits the scene into smaller regions (so called tiles) and processes each of them separately.

 1 – The Split Object Instances option separates parts of an object you import.
 As a result you get an object that can be ungrouped in the 2D view.
 Not all objects can be split in this way.
 More details can be found in the Import Options section.

 2 – Merging submeshes, if activated, takes place when you import an object.
 By merging submeshes, the program can remove excessive details from the object model.
 More details can be found in the Import Options section.

 3 – This option fixes objects with surfaces created inside out.
 Without repair, such defective objects appear as having holes or missing parts in the 3D view.
 Only those objects are affected that were imported when this option is on.
 Not all objects can be fixed this way.
 More details can be found in the Import Options section.